lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 Useage
 ------
 To preview what you want to scan press the preview button and you can make sure the scan is in a good position.
 With this done you can press the scan button to scan the document after this a dialog will show up asking you were to save what you are scanning.
+If you want to cancel your scan midway through the scan click on the red x button to cancel the scan while the scan is in progress.

 To change the dpi or dots per inch is the dpi drop down menu for scanner resolution but keep in mind the higher the number of dpi the better the picture quality but the longer it will take to scan.
 The scan mode changing allows you to select color to select color scanning or gray to only show your scan in gray and not use color ink if you would want to print it out again.